project-chip/connectedhomeip/src/platform/nxp/k32w/common/K32W_OTA_README.md

 -   `ExitAction` is optional and should be implemented by the processors that want to execute an action after all data has been transferred, but before `HandleApply` is called.
 It's called before the new processor selection takes place.
-This is useful in the context of multiple TLVs transferred in a single OTA process.
+This is useful in the context of multiple TLV transferred in a single OTA process.
 -   `Process` is the public API used inside `OTAImageProcessorImpl` for data processing.
 This is a wrapper over `ProcessInternal`, which can return